amchelle/amchelle.github.io/_posts/2023-02-24-easy-overnight-beginner-sourdough.md

   directions_markdown: |-
     **Starter**

     1. **Feed starter.** Mix 10g rye flour, 60g all-purpose flour, 70g starter, 70g filtered water.
+Let sit on counter for 5-6 hours until ubbly and doubled in size.

     **Dough**
     1. **Make dough.** Measure and mix water and starter until fully combined in a large bowl.
 Measure flour and salt and add to bowl and mix.
 Dough will be sticky.